AKI AORA 2019 Edition 3 : AKA YA/HERE ALREADY

 This year’s edition will be curated by Founder Sally Montes and Guest London-based curator Sasha Galitzine.
 This year’s invited artists are Nabil Yanai, Liz Misterio and Unx from Invasorix collective (MEX), Wendy Cabrera Rubio (MEX) and Josue Mejía (MEX), Fallen Fruit (USA) and Sebastian Terrones (MEX).
 Guest speakers and performers for the public programme include Esther Regueira/ Manifesta Biennial (Curator, Writer, Spain), Alyssa Nitchun Creative Time, Curator, Writer (USA), Interspecifics Artists and participants of AKI AORA 2018 (MEX), Benjamin Lee Ritchie Handler, Artist (USA), Beckett Gooking (USA) and Dorothee Dupree (MEX) (TBC).

 AKA is derived from the spanish word acá meaning here and ya meaning ¨already¨ or ¨ready¨ and it can also be used to say ¨enough!¨ as in ya basta!

 We are interested in questioning the systemic imbalance that has manifested in the region as a means to understand the impact and challenges the ever more displaced community faces.

-As in previous years these site-specific projects and public engagements will work as a tool to document and serve as a useful historical archive of the current social, environmental and political intricacies of the area for both the local and international public.
+As in previous years these projects and public engagements will work as a tool to document and serve as a useful historical archive of the current social, environmental and political intricacies of the area for both the local and international public.